Blendify/blender-manual/trunk/blender_docs/manual/about/install/windows.rst

         pip install sphinx "babel<2.0"

-- Once the docs have been built, all the html files can be found inside ``C:\blender_docs\build\html``.
+- Once the docs have been built, all the HTML files can be found inside ``C:\blender_docs\build\html``.
   Try opening ``\build\html\contents.html`` in your web browser and read the manual.

-Now that you are able to build the manual, please visit the :doc:`writing </about/writing_style_guide>` and :doc:`markup </about/markup_style_guide>` style guides for standard conventions, or the :doc:`contribution </about/contribute>` page to see how you can help write this manual.
+Now that you are able to build the manual, please visit the :doc:`writing </about/writing_style_guide>` and :doc:`markup </about/markup_style_guide>` style guides for standard conventions, or the :doc:`contribution </about/contribute>` page to see how you can help write this Manual.